-Sometimes a sitter is needed round-the-clock for a frail senior.
-In this directory, “live-in help” refers to a sitter (one person) who lives full-time in the home of an older person to provide care.
-However, there is a shortage of this kind of service.
-More often, agencies (see Home Health Care and Personal Support Service Agencies) provide 24-hour care, which, in this book, refers to different people who work in shifts to provide 24/7 coverage.
+A sitter can be needed round-the-clock for a frail senior.
+“Live-in help” refers to a sitter (one person) who lives full-time with an older person.
+However, there is a shortage of this service.
+Most often, agencies (see Home Health Care and Personal Support Services Agencies) provide 24-hour care and refers to people who work in shifts.

-There are advantages and disadvantages to each kind of service, depending on what the needs are.
-Not all agencies will use the same terminology that is used here; know what kind of care you want, and ask specific questions when shopping for round-the-clock sitters.
+There are advantages and disadvantages, depending on needs.
+Not all agencies use the same terminology used here; know what kind of care you want, and ask specific questions when seeking round-the-clock sitters.
 This service is not covered by Medicare, Medicaid, TennCare, or private insurance.
-Some long-term-care insurance will cover patients who have a medical diagnosis that requires live-in help.
+Some long-term care insurance will cover patients who have a medical diagnosis that requires live-in help.